diverse-project/varylatex/docs/howto_variability.md

 ## Apply Variability

-To use the variables, you need add those two lines in your source document :
+To use the variables, you may want to add those two lines in your source document :
 ```tex
 \include{macros}
 \include{values}
 ```
+If you don't, the app will do it for you but your document won't be able to compile with another tool (overleaf, `latexmk`...).

 You can get the value of a variable with
 ```tex
 \getVal{valName} % Expands to the value